kylemichaelreaves/landlord_data/README.md

 ### Parsing and cleaning publicly available North Jersey property data

+This repo is the data side of my FindMyLandlord project.
+I am building the UI in React with TypeScript.
-The larger project aims[^1] to
+As a whole, the project aims[^1] to

 - Visualize property ownership in North Jersey
 - Easily identify landlords owning the most property

-Toward that end, this repo specifically aims to
+Toward that end, **this repo** aims to reconstruct my amateurish attempt to go from unclean data from the Monmouth County Tax Assessor's website to a Postgres database.
+That process was:

 - Clean property data
 - Geolocate the cleaned address with geopy
-- Reconcile two different kinds of property in one table for each city:
+- Reconcile two different kinds of property in a single table or dataframe for each city:
 - - private property
 - - public housing
+- Export the city's dataframe to .csv
+- Create a Postgres database of tables from each of the city's exported dataframes

 [^1]:
     I am not a data-scientist, and it shows.
 I went about this through trial and error, which is highly inefficient.